 - 3 teaspoons pickling salt (or sea salt)

 - 1 tablespoon caraway seeds

 - Place cabbage on a large wooden cutting board.
 Remove the outer leaves of the cabbage, then cut the cabbage into quarters and trim out the core.
 Slice each quarter down its length, into thin ribbons.

 - Place all of the sliced cabbage into a large bowl and mix with 2 tablespoons of salt.
 Let stand for 10 minutes.

-- With very clean (!) hands, massage the cabbage for about 10 minutes to release juices.
-Consider it a great hand and forearm exercise!
+- With very clean hands, massage the cabbage for about 10 minutes to release juices.

 - Sprinkle remaining salt on the cabbage as well as caraway seeds.

 - Pack the cabbage mixture into a large glass food container (that is exceptionally clean).
 Top with a quartered onion to fit inside the container, weighing it down.
 Or use a glass dish or jar filled with rocks to weigh it down.
 Cover container with a paper towel or clean cloth kitchen towel and a rubber band.